sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### b.
 How many versions of the array x[] are there?

+Based on Table 5.1 in the book, array variables are stored automatically in the **local memory**, scoped to each individual thread.
+So, there will be 1024 versions of array x[].

 #### c.
 How many versions of the variable y_s are there?